Alcantara98/ChessEngine/README.md

 **Current Branching Factor**: 9-10 ((branching_factor)^(search_depth) = leaf_nodes_visited)
 <br/><br/>
-**Current Performance**: 1000-2000kn/s (1,000,000 nodes per second)
+**Current Performance**: 1000-2000kn/s (1-2 million nodes per second)

 ----

 ### How to Run

 1. Run chess_engine.exe.
-2. Enter which colour you would like to play. (w = white, b = black).
+2. Enter 'y' if you want to play the engine.
-3. Enter the depth the engine will search to for each move.
+3. Engine will ask for engine settings.
-4. Enter if you want the engine to print performance matrix.
+4. Enter a move when it is your turn (See [Moves](#moves)).
-5. Enter move and play.
+5. You can also enter 'help' at any time to see all possible commands.

 ---